 If you’re thinking of visiting Japan for the first time and are overwhelmed with planning, definitely check out our Tokyo Disney Resort Planning Guide.
 It covers much more than the parks, from getting there to WiFi to currency and much, much more.
 For more photos and an idea of what we did day-by-day during our first visit, read our Tokyo Disney Resort Trip Report.

 What do you think of these restaurants?
 What restaurant is your favorite place to dine in the parks?
+Do you prefer table, counter service, or buffet dining at Tokyo Disney Resort?
 Which Tokyo Disney restaurants are on your bucket list?
+Any questions about the menu options in the Japanese parks?
 Let us know in the comments!